Sreyasiv/Sreyasiv/README.md

 ## Hi there 👋

-I'm Sreya, a 1st Year B.Tech student specializing in Software Product Engineering.
-A curious developer and student who loves bringing ideas to life through code.
+I'm Sreya, a 1st Year B.Tech student specializing in Software Product Engineering.A curious developer and student who loves bringing ideas to life through code.

 ---